 My first question is on the minister's opening comments on page 2, \$31,234,000 for quality water and for wastewater infrastructure.
-Which communities are you looking at.
+Which communities are you looking at?
 Thank you, Mr. Chairman.

 Hon.
 David Joanasie (interpretation): Thank you, Mr. Chairman.
 Thank you for the question.
-The communities are: Arctic Bay, Grise Fiord, Pond Inlet, Rankin Inlet, Sanikiluaq as well.
+The communities are Arctic Bay, Grise Fiord, Pond Inlet, Rankin Inlet, and Resolute Bay, including Sanikiluaq.
 Hold on one moment, please.

-Sorry about that Mr. Chairman.
+Sorry about that, Mr. Chairman.
 Sanikiluaq and Rankin Inlet sewage systems will also be worked on.
 Thank you, Mr. Chairman.